Is it SIBO Syndrome or Lyme Disease?

 Correcting nutritional inadequacies is an important element of managing SIBO, especially in patients who have lost a lot of weight.
 Malnutrition is treatable, but the harm it causes is not always reversible.

-Supplements for nutrition: Vitamin B-12 intramuscular injections, as well as oral vitamins, calcium, and iron supplements, may be required for those with SIBO.
+Supplements for nutrition: Vitamin B12 intramuscular injections, oral vitamins, calcium, and iron supplements may be required for those with SIBO.

-Diet that is lactose-free.
-You may lose the capacity to digest milk sugar if your small intestine is damaged (lactose).
-In that scenario, most lactose-containing food should be avoided, or lactase preparations that aid in the digestion of milk sugar should be used.
+Lactose-free diet: You may lose the capacity to digest milk sugar if your small intestine is damaged (lactose).
+In that scenario, most lactose-containing foods should be avoided, or lactase preparations that aid in the digestion of milk sugar should be used.

-Because the bacteria employed in the culturing process naturally break down lactose, some persons with the condition may be able to stomach yoghurt.
+Because the bacteria used in the culturing process naturally break down lactose, some people with the condition may be able to digest yoghurt.

 RELATED POSTS